gogoliri/audio_processing/README.md

 Run the experiments in notebook "experiments.ipynb"

+It just take 30s to run the whole notebook with full dataset

+So we refer to submit the whole project

 ## File structure

-data folder: include the raw data and normalized data
+- data folder: include the raw data and normalized data, notebook calls for those folders

 analysis.py: the file contains functions to extract features such as energy, rms, zcr,

 log spectrogram, logmel spectrogram, constant Q transform, and MFCCs

+notebook calls for this file

-data.py: the file contains functions to normalized raw data and save to normalized_* folders
+- data.py: the file contains functions to normalized raw data and save to normalized_* folders

-experiments.ipynb: display histograms, plots and train neural network
+- experiments.ipynb: main notebook. display histograms, plots and train neural network

 COMPSGN120_Audio_Project.pdf: the report file of the project